-Today’s Follow Friday is the Immigration History Research Center at the College of Liberal Arts, University of Minnesota.
-It’s a great place to check out this Labor Day weekend, as we reflect on the immigrants in our own families who worked to make this country great.
+The Immigration History Research Center at the College of Liberal Arts, University of Minnesota is a great place to check out this Labor Day weekend, as we reflect on the immigrants in our own families who worked to make this country great.

 The IHRC has embarked on an ambitious pilot project to digitize “letters from the IHRC collections that were written between 1850 and 1970 both by immigrants (the so-called ‘America letters’) and to immigrants (‘Europe Letters’) in languages other than English.”